ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 function arrayOf_2<T, TC>(validateElement: Validator<T, TC>, params?: Omit<ArrayValidatorConstructorParams<T, TC>, 'validateElement'>): ArrayValidator<T, TC>;

 // Warning: (ae-forgotten-export) The symbol "ValidatorBase" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Validator"
 //
 // @public
 class ArrayValidator<T, TC = unknown> extends ValidatorBase<T[], TC> {